Tkachov/ceu_pingus/UPDATE.md

 Work on more actions;
 May be port some code from classes which control the game (Server, World, etc);
-May be transfer SDL events directly to Ceu and react on some of those in already ported classes.
+May be transfer SDL events directly to Céu and react on some of those in already ported classes.

 # Week-1 (25/05--31/05)